LongNguyenP/DynaShape_Legacy/README.md

 The source code is written entirely in Visual C#.
 All the dependent dll files can be found in the the Dynamo Core main folder (e.g. C:\Program Files\Dynamo\Dynamo Core\1.x), except mathnet.numerics.dll (which can be downloaded from NuGet, recommeded version 3.11 or above)

-After you have successfully built DynaShape.dll from the source, you can assemble the Dynamo package folder according to the following structure
+After you have successfully built DynaShape.dll from the source, you can assemble the Dynamo package folder according to the following structure:

 ---------------------------------------------------------------------------------------